urchin-nas/urchin/README.md

 This project is built primarily on **Ubuntu** (16.04).
 Even though the backend is written in Java, it is tightly coupled with the underlying operating system and will not work on Windows or OS X machines.
 Some of the requirements are listed below.

-For development on non-suported platforms, run everything on a virtualization software such as [VirtualBox](https://www.virtualbox.org/).
+For development on non-supported platforms, run everything on Ubuntu using a virtualization software such as [VirtualBox](https://www.virtualbox.org/).

 ## Requirements